Johnson Street Bridge: Condition assessment

-On April 2, 2009, the preliminary results of an overall condition assessment of the Johnson Street Bridge were presented to Victoria City Council; Council gave approval-in-principle on April 23, 2009 to replace the 85-year-old Johnson Street Bridge.
+On April 2, 2009, the preliminary results of an overall condition assessment of the Johnson Street Bridge were presented to Victoria City Council.
+Given the seismic vulnerability of the existing bridge, combined with its heavy use and high volumes of traffic, it was recommended that the bridge either undergo a seismic retrofit or full replacement within 2 to 3 years.
+After a detailed presentation by City Engineering staff and Delcan engineering consultants, and lengthy discussion by council, the city council gave approval-in-principle on April 23, 2009 to replace the 85-year-old Johnson Street Bridge.